Global Greens CSA

 What does delivery day look like?

-Tuesdays are our delivery day.
+Tuesdays are our primary delivery day.
 Check your pick-up location below for details on picking up your vegetables.

-Lutheran Church of Hope Ankeny: Pick up is Tuesdays between 4:00-6:00 pm.
-Enter the building through the glass doors on the lower level on the north side of the building.
+Tuesdays 4:00-6:00 pm.
+Enter the building through the glass doors on the lower level on the north side of the building—the Harbor Entrance.
 Your vegetables will be in room on the left.
-The church operates a food pantry at the same time on Tuesdays.
-Please mark your name off on the sign in sheet with the food pantry volunteer.
+Please mark your name off on the sign-in sheet with the.
 Your vegetables will come in a reusable tote.
 Please take the vegetables out, place in your own bags and stack the box so that we can pick them up to use the following week.
-Any vegetables left after 6:00 pm will be donated to the church’s food pantry.
-If you are uncomfortable going inside, please call (515) 964-5586 and ask to be transferred to the food pantry.
-A food pantry volunteer will bring your food out to you.

-Valley Community Center: Pick up is Tuesdays between 4-6 pm.
-Your vegetables will be outside underneath the pavilion on the southeast side of Valley Community Center parking lot, directly south of the play ground.
-Bring a reusable bag to put your vegetables in when you pick them up.
+Tuesdays 4-6 pm.
+Your vegetables will be inside the main entrance on a table.
+Please mark your name off on the sign-up sheet.Bring a reusable bag to put your vegetables in when you pick them up.

 Can I get home delivery of my box?